kawasaki/pyscrlink/README.md

 handle Bluetooth, and [bluepy](https://github.com/IanHarvey/bluepy) to handle Bluetooth Low Energy (BLE) connections.
-It has been reported that pyscrlink connects Scratch 3.0 with micro:bit, LEGO Mindstorms EV3, LEGO WeDo, LEGO Boost and Intelino Smart Train.
+It has been reported that pyscrlink connects Scratch 3.0 with micro:bit, LEGO Mindstorms EV3, LEGO WeDo, LEGO Boost, Intelino Smart Train and toio.

 To use websockets, pyscrlink requires python version 3.6 or later.
 If your system has python older than version 3.6, install newer version.
 If your